Niru2k/RTE_vignesh/Readme.md

 -> user can update and delete his task details

--> user can filter date and see his task details
+-> user can filter date and status to see his task details

-The following API endpoints are available in the Job Site project:
+The following API endpoints are available in this project:

 - **POST /signup**: Register a new user account.